open/close all folders

-- The Trope Maker was Magical Angel Creamy Mami.
+- The Trope Maker is Magical Angel Creamy Mami.
 A girl aids an alien and is granted the ability to become a (just barely) adult.
 She very quickly realizes that she has no idea what to do with herself as a grownup, then stumbles across a talent contest/scouting mission.
 Her powers give her an invisible band and special effects, and she gets hired as an idol singer.
 Hilarity Ensues, though there are more serious bits.

 - Magical Star Magical Emi: Although Emi is a Stage Magician rather than an Idol Singer, her story still follows the Magic Idol Singer template.
 She even dabbles in Idol Singer territory by combining her magic shows with musical accompaniment.

 - Mahou Shoujo Ore has both the secret identity and the Magical Girl Warrior form of Saki work as idols, though Saki herself is unpopular in her line of work.

 - Mermaid Melody Pichi Pichi Pitch is a cross of this and Magical Girl Warrior, with mermaids.

 - Mink uses this trope, except her transformation isn't done by magic but instead with "secret technology from the future."
 Later, her two friends join her.

 - Ojamajo Doremi gives us Onpu Segawa who, in addition to being a Cute Witch, is also The Rival Dark Magical Girl who used her powers for selfish reasons... at first.

 - A male version appears in the first episode of Osomatsu-san when the brothers reinvent themselves as an idol group who regularly saves the planet.